llassan/Ace/Javascript.md

 1. **call() Method:**

-The call() method allows you to call a function with a specified 'this' value and individual arguments passed to the function.
+The call() method allows you to call a function with a specified 'this' value and an individual arguments passed to the function.

 **Syntax:**